drawkcab/backward-blog/_posts/2016-08-11-jekyll-init.md

 If you made it this far pat yourself on the back you are almost all set!
 If your git is not set up `git init` , `git add .`, `git commit -m "Just Heroku blog stuff"`.
 If you skipped bundling your gems earlier do it now `bundle install`.
 If you have a `.gitignore` make sure that your `_pages` folder is not on it!
 Github Pages has you ignore the file but we are actually serving the static pages.

 The time has come to get this running on heroku. `heroku create` in your terminal then `git push heroku master`.
 Take a second to appreciate the really cool url Heroku gave you (or lame url) and then `heroku open`.
 There it is!
-Your new blog! :fire:
+Your new blog!